 What if I want to appeal a determination that some or all of the records that I have requested are being withheld?

 Where the Department does not respond to a FOIL request, or denies access to records in whole or in part, an appeal may be filed with the Department's FOIL Appeals Officer within 30 days.

 Albany, New York 12233-1500

-The FOIL Appeals Officer's determination is a final agency action.
-Pursuant to Public Officers Law § 89(4)(b), the determination may be challenged in state supreme court by the filing of a Civil Practice Law and Rules ("CPLR") Article 78 petition.
+The FOIL Appeals Officer's determination is a final agency action that may be challenged in state supreme court by filing a Civil Practice Law and Rules ("CPLR") Article 78 petition.